Welcome! — Karibuni!

 Abusive, hateful, and completely pointless comments will not be published (unless I find them hilarious or somehow instructive).
 That’s my prerogative, as it is anyone who has a blog.

 I am completely aware that the distinction is, at least to an extent, arbitrary and subjective.
-But I have my own sense of what is a difference of opinion and what is hate and abuse, and I won’t tolerate the latter.
+But I have my own sense of what is a difference of opinion and what is hate and abuse, and, as per Karl Popper, I won’t tolerate the latter.

 At the same time, it should be noted that I do not intend this blog to be a safe space, either.
 I think it will be, for the most part.
 But I also intend to confront potentially upsetting subject matter very bluntly sometimes.
 So consider this a trigger and content warning for the whole blog — though I will do my best to flag posts that may be especially problematic or upsetting.

 And, if you’ve made it this far, let me start you off with one of my favorite posts.